amitcse/personalized-video-webapp/README.md

 uvicorn app.main:app --reload
 ```

-Then open your browser to `http://127.0.0.1:8000`, fill in the form (name + bank JSON array), and click **Generate Video**.
-The personalized MP4 will appear below the form.
+Open `http://127.0.0.1:8000` in your browser, enter your custom JSON data in the form, and click **Generate Video** to see your personalized video.

 ## 📂 Project Structure